ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/faqs.md

 ## Core contract vs. Minter contract

 **Core contract:**
-This is the smart ontract that controls the artwork created by the artist.
+This is the smart contract that controls the artwork created by the artist.
 No financial transactions occur on this smart contract.

 **Minter contract:**
 These smart contracts receive funds and split them between the artist(s) and the platform.
 Artists receive funds directly from these contracts.